Vic Fedeli

 Victor Anthony Fedeli ECO MPP (born August 8, 1956) is a Canadian politician who has been the Ontario minister of economic development, job creation and trade since 2019 and chair of Cabinet since 2018.
-He is the Member of Provincial Parliament (MPP) for Nipissing, and has held his seat for the Progressive Conservative (PC) party of Ontario since the 2011 provincial election.
-Fedeli has previously served as the province's minister of finance, Opposition leader, and interim PC party leader.
+He is the member of Provincial Parliament (MPP) for Nipissing, and has held his seat for the Progressive Conservative (PC) Party since 2011.
+Fedeli has previously served as the province's minister of finance, leader of the Official Opposition, and interim leader of the PC Party.
+He was mayor of North Bay from 2003 to 2010.
 He stood as a candidate in the 2015 Ontario PC leadership race, but ultimately withdrew and endorsed Christine Elliott.

 Prior to his entry into politics, Fedeli founded the advertising company Fedeli Advertising in his hometown of North Bay.
-He was active in the local community, serving on the municipal police board, and in the local chamber of commerce.
-Fedeli was mayor of North Bay, Ontario from 2003 to 2010.
+He was on the police services board, and in the local chamber of commerce.